 Title IX Coordinator and Deputy Title IX Coordinators at McMurry University

-McMurry University has designated Kelly Gallagher to serve as its Title IX Coordinator.
-The University has also designated Cammie Petree, Head Volleyball Coach and Senior Woman’s Administrator, Mr. John Yarabeck, Dean of Students & Campus Life, and Mr. Mike Johnston, Director of Human Resources & Compliance to serve as Deputy Title IX Coordinators.
-They have been charged with monitoring compliance of Title IX and addressing Title IX concerns and complaints.
+McMurry University has designated Josh Jones to serve as its Title IX Coordinator.
+The University has also designated Caroline Cleveland, Head Volleyball Coach and Senior Woman’s Administrator, and Mr. Mike Johnston, Director of Human Resources & Compliance, to serve as Deputy Title IX Coordinators.
+They have been tasked with monitoring compliance with Title IX and addressing concerns and complaints related to Title IX.
 They are responsible for receiving and investigating complaints of sexual harassment, including sexual assault and sexual violence.

 Compliance